Some posts contain compensated links. Please read this disclaimer for more info.

 So why did Einstein think Tesla was a genius?
 Well, Tesla’s dream was to use electricity wirelessly.

-More than 110 years ago, Tesla made a proposal to JP Morgan involving a “world system” of wireless communications to relay telephone messages, to broadcast news, music, stock market reports, private messages, secure military communications, and even to send pictures to any part of the world.
-Does that not sound like the internet, dreamed up 100 years before it became reality?
+More than 110 years ago, Tesla proposed to JP Morgan involving a “world system” of wireless communications to relay telephone messages, to broadcast news, music, stock market reports, private messages, secure military communications, and even to send pictures to any part of the world.
+Does that not sound like the internet, dreamed up 100 years before it became a reality?

 Experience Tesla’s World for Yourself

 Drive Out into the Mountains and Get Enlightened

 Want to know more?
 I can’t imagine a better trip (preferably in an electric car) than a drive out into the Velebit to see where Tesla found his inspiration.